jrafael80/service-area/README.md

 # to-mozio
-Mozio's challenge  to create a Django application with Polygons
+Mozio's challenge  to create a Django application with polygons